 Late work is not accepted.
 Technical difficulties will not be considered an exception for work not being submitted on time.
-Please do not wait until the last minute to complete your assignments.
+Please do not wait until the last minute to complete your assignments--in an online setting technical difficulties are a likelihood and it is the student's responsibility to plan in advance for these potential problems.